emaphp/eMapper/README.md

 })
 ->query("SELECT * FROM products");

-// a group callback does what you expect and can also be combined with indexation
+// a group callback does what you expect
+//it can also be combined with indexes if needes
 $products = $mapper->type('obj[id]')
 ->group_callback(function ($product) {
     return substr($product->category, 0, 3);